alisaifee/coredis/docs/source/compatibility.rst

 ZREVRANK
 ********

-Determine the index of a member in a sorted set, with scores ordered from high to low
+Returns the index of a member in a sorted set ordered by descending scores.

 - Documentation: `ZREVRANK <https://redis.io/commands/zrevrank>`_
 - Implementation: :meth:`~coredis.Redis.zrevrank`